pinout-xyz/Pinout.xyz/draft/overlay/modmypi-jamhat.md

 -->
 #Jam Hat

-An LED, button and buzzer hat ideal for Raspberry Jams and people learning the basics of GPIO.
+An LED, button and buzzer hat ideal for Raspberry Jams, Jam Makers and people learning the basics of GPIO.

+The Hat has 6 LEDs, 2 buttons and a tonal buzzer allowing for lots of hardware experimentation using the GPIO Zero library for ease of use.
 ```
 from gpiozero import JamHat
 from time import sleep